awgreenblatt/css-graphics/README.md

 I don't have much information at this point on Opera, so have decided to leave it out for now.
 If you want, go ahead and fill it out and do a pull request.

-In fact, if any of this information is out of date, please update and do a pull request.
+In fact, if any of this information is out of date or incomplete, please update and do a pull request.

 <table>
 <thead>